 Turning the Roadmap into Action: Canada’s SMR Action Plan

-NRCan Minister Seamus O’Regan announced in February 2020, that the Government of Canada, together with our partners from across the country, will launch Canada’s SMR Action Plan in the fall.
+The Government of Canada, together with our partners from across the country, launched Canada’s SMR Action Plan in December 2020.

-The Action Plan will be a report outlining the progress and ongoing efforts across Canada to turn the SMR Roadmap into reality.
-It will include a “statement of principles” endorsed by all Action Plan participants, as well as individual chapters drafted by the partners outlining plans and actions to seize the SMR opportunity for Canada.
+The Action Plan outlines the progress and ongoing efforts across Canada to turn the SMR Roadmap into reality.
+It includes a Statement of Principles endorsed by all Action Plan participants, as well as individual chapters drafted by the partners outlining their plans and actions to seize the SMR opportunity for Canada.

 All Canadian organizations, including governments, Indigenous groups, industry, utilities and civil society, are invited to join the Action Plan.
 For more information on the Action Plan, including templates for input, please contact: email@example.com